nickfargo/state/src/state.coffee.md

 #### [change](#state--prototype--change)

-Forwards a `change` command to the root and returns its result.
-Calling with no arguments directs the root to change to `this` state.
+Forwards a `change` command to `root` and returns its result.
+Calling with no arguments implicitly directs the root to change to `this` state.

 *Aliases:* **go**, **be**